0808 808 4000 Get help now

 • take your case to court, although they won’t be able to get a court judgment against you unless they give you the information you’re entitled to.

-If the creditor sends you a copy of your agreement and statement of account at any time after you have requested them, then the creditor can start or continue court action against you to recover the debt.
+If the creditor sends you a copy of your agreement and statement of account at any time after you have requested them, then the creditor can start or continue court action against you to recover the debt

-Another company has bought the debt
+What if another company has bought the debt?

 If the original creditor has sold the debt on to another company, the new company becomes the ‘creditor’ and must deal with your request.
 If the new company does not agree to do this, they should tell you who can give you the information, or pass your request on to the original creditor themselves.